-- Explain the two best job search methods - Discuss traditional job search methods - Describe various ways to improve opportunities - Discuss the importance of being organized in the job search
+- Explain the two best job search methods - Discuss traditional job search methods

-Discuss the three types of resume formats, describe how to prepare a chronologic resume and cover letter; discuss how to complete an online portfolio and job and job application and describe how to create a career portfolio.
-Students will do the following related to the job interview:

-- List and describe the four phases of the interview questions - List and discuss legal and illegal interview questions - Practice interview skills for a mock interview Students will do the following related to getting a job: - Discuss the importance of the probationary period for an new employee - List some common early mistake of which a new employee should be aware - Discuss how to be a good employee and how to deal with supervisors - Explain why a performance appraisal rating is usually not perfect and discuss how to pursue a raise and how to leave a job - Discuss various like skills needed in the workplace.

-Prerequisite: MAA5 - Medical Office Administrative Functions

-Clock Hours: Lec 12 cl hrs/ Lab 12 cl hrs/ Ext 00 cl hrs/Total Clock Hours 24
+Describe various ways to improve opportunities Discuss the importance of being organized in the job search Discuss the three types of resume formats, describe how to prepare a chronologic resume and cover letter; discuss how to complete an online portfolio and job and job application and describe how to create a career portfolio.
+Students will do the following related to the job interview: List and describe the four phases of the interview questions List and discuss legal and illegal interview questions Practice interview skills for a mock interview Students will do the following related to getting a job: Discuss the importance of the probationary period for a new employee List some common early mistake of which a new employee should be aware Discuss how to be a good employee and how to deal with supervisors Explain why a performance appraisal rating is usually not perfect and discuss how to pursue a raise and how to leave a job Discuss various skills needed in the workplace.
+Prerequisite: MAA5 - Medical Office Administrative Functions Clock Hours: Lec 12 cl hrs/ Lab 12 cl hrs/ Ext 00 cl hrs/Total Clock Hours 24 7 Electronic Health Records Under SimChart for the Medical Office - Students will familiarize themselves with the computer buttons to navigate in the systems.
+The

-Electronic Health Records Under SimChart for the Medical Office - Students will familiarize the computer buttons to navigate in the systems.
+Electronic Health Records Under SimChart for the Medical Office - Students will familiarize themselves with the computer buttons to navigate in the systems.
 The default landing page upon entering the simulation is the Front Office calendar to represent opening the medical office for the day.
-From the point, users navigate freely throughout all of the modules of the medical office workflow in order to practice or accomplish the specific tasks of an assignment.
+From this point of view, users navigate freely throughout all of the modules of the medical office workflow in order to practice or accomplish the specific tasks of an assignment.
 This module will provide a seamless instructional transition from paper-based records offices to electronic health records offices.

-Students will learn not just about technology but the application of technology in health care industry.
+Students will learn not just about technology but the application of technology in the health care industry.
 The approach of this module is both theory and hands-on work for students.